rajsiddarth/Convolutional_NeuralNet/README.md

 # Convolutional_NeuralNet
-Implementation of Convolutional Neural Networks in R &amp; Python
+Implementation of Convolutional Neural Networks in R & Python

+*Data set Description:*

+I am using the Olivetti faces dataset.
+This dataset is a collection of 64×64 pixel 0-256 greyscale images.

+The dataset contains a total of 400 images of 40 subjects with just 10 samples for each subject.

+The dataset is credited to AT&T Laboratories Cambridge.